SeldonIO/seldon-core/docs-gb/kubernetes/hpa-rps-autoscaling.md

 ### Advanced settings

-*   Filtering metrics by additional labels on the prometheus metric
+*   Filtering metrics by additional labels on the prometheus metric:

     The prometheus metric from which the model RPS is computed has the following labels: